 Here are some of the triggers and risk factors of holiday depression, and how you can resolve them.

 Setting up unrealistic expectations.
-Hoping for a picture-perfect holiday is setting yourself up not only for disappointment, but also depression.
+Hoping for a picture-perfect holiday is setting yourself up for disappointment.
 People often have an anticipation or fantasy of the holiday that they see on TV or social media.
-The reality is, it’s never exactly as you anticipate and that can be disappointing.
+The reality is, it’s never exactly as you envision and that can be disappointing.

 - Solution: Don’t get hung up on what the holidays are supposed to be like and how you’re supposed to feel.
 Being mindful of what you do have to be thankful for can help combat feelings of disappointment.
 Realize that the holidays do end — and take stock of what you can be grateful for.
 Having gratitude is a good remedy against depression.